What We Believe

 We believe that our sin separates us from God, but Jesus Christ has provided salvation by grace (grace = unmerited favor) through faith in Him and His Lordship over all things, bought for sinners by the precious blood He shed on the Cross to pay the penalty for our sin.

-We believe that Jesus' sacrifice on the Cross redeems us from sin and death, and makes it possible for us to be made righteous before God, and to have free access to Him by Jesus, our High Priest, Who is King of kings and Lord of Lords.
+We believe that Jesus' sacrifice on the Cross redeems us from sin and death, and makes it possible for us to be made righteous before God, and to have free access to Him through Jesus Christ, our High Priest, Who is King of Kings and Lord of Lords.

 We believe in eternal life through faith and trust in Jesus Christ as Lord and Savior.
 We must truly and sincerely repent of our sin, receive forgiveness, turn and trust Christ, and live out our lives in service to Him, walking worthy of the calling He has placed on our lives.